-- " Build confidence to respond to persons at risk and connect with resources - " Increase awareness of the types of practice-based interventions available for suicide to be able to describe options to victims. - " Develop a framework for supporting a person at risk for suicide in receiving the next level of care.
+- " Build confidence to respond to persons at risk and connect with resources - " Develop ability to respond with both indirect and direct methods to explore suicide risk and connect with resources - " Increase awareness of the types of evidence-based interventions available for suicide to be able to describe options to clients - " Develop a framework for transitioning clients to the next level of care

-- " Handout 4A: Columbia-Suicide Severity Rating Scale Screen with Triage Points for Victim Advocates

-- " Handout 4B: Resources

-- " Handout 4C: Patient Safety Plan Template

-- " Worksheet 4D: Mental Health Supports
+- " Handout 4A: Columbia-Suicide Severity Rating Scale Screen with Triage Points for Victim Advocates - " Handout 4B: Resources - " Worksheet 4C: Patient Safety Plan Template - " Worksheet 4D: Mental Health Supports

-- " Video: Suicide survivor on the best part of being alive?
-'Everything' (3:40): https://www.usatoday.com/videos/news/2018/11/20/suicide-survivor-profile-shelby-rowe/1737400002/

-- This section covers the response needed from the advocate after a person has been identified at risk. - " Suicide safer triage is a step-by-step guidance on how to decide when a person is at risk and needs to be referred to a mental health provider for assessment. - " Now that we have discussed managing our own reactions, hints to look for, and how to ask openly about suicide, let's talk about ways to respond when working with a person that you have identified as at risk. - We will address key skills and strategies in responding.
+- " This section covers the response needed from the advocate after a person has been identified at risk. - " Now that we have discussed managing our own reactions, hints to look for, and how to ask openly about suicide, let's talk about ways to respond when working with a person that you have identified as at risk. - " We will discuss key skills and strategies in responding.
 Your specific role and resources in your system may allow you to do some of these things as a team.
-We encourage you to consider what you would do in your role and think about how you would respond to suicide risk applying the information covered in this section.
+I encourage you to think about what you might do in your role and to discuss your response to the information covered in this section.